ujr/swtools/doc/Notes.md

 Beware that out-of-source builds (putting .o files in a separate directory from the .c files) is not compatible with inference rules.

+Command lines may be prefixed with `-` (minus) to ignore any error found while executing the command, with `@` to not echo the command to stdout before executing it.

 The special target `.SUFFIXES:` (without a value) clears the list of built-in inference rules.
 Further `.SUFFIXES` (with a value) will add to the now empty list: